MichaelDBA/pg_get_tabledef/README.md

 * indexes
 * tablespaces for tables and indexes
 * triggers (not trigger functions)
-* Partitioned tables including their partitions
+* Partitioned tables including their partitions (declarative and inheritance-based)
 * Temporary and unlogged tables

 There are multiple ways to call this function where the differences are only related to whether Foreign Keys and/or Triggers are included.
 Here is a description of each parameter: